-Field Trip: As an indication, the cost to students for the 3 days field trip will be $170.
-The field trip will be held in Kioloa during 17-19 March 2017.
+Field Trip: As an indication, the cost to students for the 3 day field trip in Kioloa during 9-11 March 2018 will be around $170.

 The Biology Teaching and Learning Centre is located in Building 116.
 Alternatively you can email firstname.lastname@example.org to request a permission code to enrol in this course.

 - Scientific Reports (40%): You will synthesise information from the literature with new data to present the outcomes of ecological research in written and/or graphical form (LO 1, 2, 3, 4, 5).

 - Practical presentations (20%): Working as a team, you will present a summary of your findings in response to a challenge or applied ecological question (LO 5, 6).

 - Reflective Learning Journal (40%): You will be asked to keep a reflective learning journal that records how your understanding of key ecological concepts has changed via key readings, course activities and discussions.
 This will require you to think critically, integrate multiple sources of information, and present a logical written argument on how your ecological understanding can be applied to explain the response of populations, communities and/or ecosystems to a key change in their biological and/or physical environment (LO 4,7,8).

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.